 If you’re a soda lover, try switching that sugary beverage for seltzer water flavored with a splash of lemon, lime or unsweetened fruit juice.
-Or you can pick up a soda flavored with the herb stevia, a natural sweetener with proven health benefits.
-It’s best to avoid diet sodas, as many of them contain artificial sweeteners that have their own health risks.

 If baked goods like cakes and cookies are your addiction, try making them yourself and substituting the sugar in the recipe for a natural sweetener like stevia, raw honey or blackstrap molasses.
 Even with these substitutions, it’s best to make these kinds of foods to an occasional treat rather than a regular staple of your diet.

 When using stevia, always use 100 percent pure stevia, being careful to avoid added fillers, especially erythritol.